tableau/tableau-viz-lwc/README.md

 ## Try filtering

-The beta release of the Tableau LWC supports two types of filtering.
+The beta release of the Tableau LWC supports two ways of filtering the Tableau visualization.
+These methods of filtering only work on Lightning record pages.
+Filtering is not available for Home or Apps.
 For record pages, you can automatically filter the Tableau visualization based upon the page it is embedded in (_context filtering_), or you can specify fields in Tableau and in Salesforce to create more sophisticated filtering.

 ### Context filtering